Osnova BM4 (UI)

 Cross the Mongolian – Russian border in the middle of the night, stopping in Sukhebaatar (Mongolia) and Naushki (Russia) for immigration and customs formalities.
 Travel through Siberian Russia, passing Ulan-Ude and the eastern shore of Lake Baikal in the early morning.

-Arrival in Irkutsk just before 3pm; meet your local guide / driver on station platform.
+Arrival in Irkutsk just after 3pm; meet your local guide / driver on station platform.
 Transfer to Listvyanka, the main village on the shore of Lake Baikal (70km from Irkutsk).
 Staying two nights in a local guesthouse.

 Lake Baikal – Listvyanka